syncfusion/blazor-docs/src/charts/chart/chart-annotations.md

 <!-- markdownlint-disable MD033 -->

-You can add annotations to the chart by using the <code>annotations</code> option.
-By using the [`Content`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotation.html#Syncfusion_Blazor_Charts_ChartAnnotation_Content) option of annotation , you can specify the id of the element that needs to be displayed in the chart area.
+You can add annotations to the chart by using the [`ChartAnnotations`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotations.html) property.
+By using the
+[`Content`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotation.html#Syncfusion_Blazor_Charts_ChartAnnotation_Content) property of annotation , you can specify the id of the element that needs to be displayed in the chart area.

 {% aspTab template="chart/series/column/annotation", sourceFiles="annotation.razor" %}